stennety/mywebsite/_posts/2022-04-03-so-youve-been-asked-to-do-some-testing.md

 Of course, you may have a time-box or a deadline for testing a feature.
 In this case, you may need to set expectations, communicate what you would like to do, and how much you might expect to do within the time available.

 This can be especially tricky if you're also holding down a different role, and testing is just yet another task with urgent priority.
 Be kind to yourself, learn what you can and work with others make the choice to finish.

+## Other unanswered questions for another day

+I'm confident, because I've had good feedback (Thanks sis!) that this won't answer all your questions.
+And I appreciate, I may of gone way too deep in some areas if you truly are jumping in for the first time, or in a non-testing role.

+Here are some topics I may visit in the future, and when I do I'll update this article, or link to the new one:

+* Testing terms explained, what is a defect anyway, and is it the same as a bug?
+* What is the difference between a _product_, a _system_ and _software_?
+* How to test a system we didn't build, say one provided by a vendor?
+* Example testing session, what does testing really LOOK like?

 ## Resources